Skip to main content

 I did a lot of research on the programs that I was looking at and when it came to the MSC program, I remember reading through the blog and interviews of current and past students and they captured my attention.
 The MSC program stood out to me because of it’s theory-based and practical application approach to learning.
 As a working professional, it was important to me to enter a program that was rooted in communication theory but also fostered learning through discussions with classmates and the opportunity to immediately apply knowledge.

 Also, the program was broad yet specific.
 It was broad in that it wasn’t just focused on digital communication or something narrow in the field, like many communication programs.
 The program offered a true taste of different elements of communication, which is what I was looking for.
-However, the specific learning themes of the program, managing complexity, collaborative leadership, and elegant communication, informed me what I could expect to learn as a student in the program.
+However, the specific learning themes of the program, managing complexity, collaborative leadership, and communication, informed me what I could expect to learn as a student in the program.

 What is something you’ve learned so far that you’ve been able to apply in the “real world”?